Skip to primary navigation Skip to content Skip to footer

 Just be aware that this is a private home, so please be kind to our neighbors and appreciate it from across the street, and take care to be courteous to the residents.

-5. Charleston Alleys Tour
+6. Charleston Alleys Walking Tour

 Charleston’s alleys are a network of narrow walkways that connect some of the city’s most historically important homes!
+They have been used by both the common folk and high society alike.

 Legare Street